-During the 1982 invasion of Lebanon at a quaker school in the mountains above Beirut, 11-year-old Wissam tries to tell a classmate about his crush on her, while his teachers on different sides of the political divide, try to mask their fears. (written By: Toronto International Film Festival)
+During the 1982 invasion of Lebanon at a school in the mountains above Beirut, 11-year-old Wissam tries to tell a classmate about his crush on her, while his teachers on different sides of the political divide, try to mask their fears. (written By: Toronto International Film Festival)

 PLOT & MORE

 In June of 1982, Israel invaded Lebanon which was already reeling from its ongoing civil war.
-In his feature debut, director Oualid Mouaness revisits this cataclysmic moment in Lebanese history through a different lens: a kid's point-of-view at a quaker school on the outskirts of Beirut.
+In his feature debut, director Oualid Mouaness revisits this cataclysmic moment in Lebanese history through a different lens: a kid's point-of-view at a non-denominational secular school on the outskirts of Beirut.
 As the geopolitical conflict inches closer and closer, 11-year-old Wissam (Mohamad Dalli) is more intent on finding the courage to tell his classmate that he loves her.
 For a dreamer like Wissam, who is more likely to be drawing than playing football, it's hard to comprehend the gravity of the impending violence.
 But for his teachers, Yesmine (Nadine Labaki) and Joseph (Rodrigue Sleiman), the jets in the sky signal something greater.
 As they try to mask their growing fears for the sake of the students, they also attempt to hide the fractures in their relationship, as they fall on different sides of the political divide.
 Mouaness, who also wrote the script, splits the film between these two perspectives; that of the adults and that of the children.
 The result is a layered script that delicately explores the social schisms and the complexities of love and war. (written By: Toronto International Film Festival)

 In this life affirming tale of resilience in which political and sectarian divides are challenged, love trumps war.
 A peace of sorts can be imagined if people are brave enough to look past their differences.